wuleicanada/corp/README.md

 ## What public search(es) are required?
 ### 🔎 Bankruptcy
 #### What name(s) do you search?
-“Target Beauty Supplies Inc.” and “Vivian Leigh” and “Vitality Spa Services Ltd.”
+“Target Beauty Supplies Inc.” and “Vivian Leigh” and “Vitality Spa Services Ltd.” and any other names discovered in Question 3.
 #### How/where do you do these required public search(es)?
 “Insolvency name search” through the Office of the Superintendent of Bankruptcy.